About the Port

 The photo below shows the Hagia Sophia as it appears in 2019.

 The first church on the site of Hagios Demetrios (Saint Demetrios) was built in the 4th Century AD on the site of a Roman bath.
 It was reconstructed as a basilica between 629 and 634.
-Like St Sophia, it functioned as a mosque between 1493 and 1912 when it was reinstated as a church.
+Like St Sophia, it functioned as a mosque from 1493 and was reinstated as a church in 1912.
 The roof and upper walls were destroyed in the Great Thessaloniki fire of 1917.

 Clearly restoration had not got far by 1936 and it stopped altogether in 1938.
 It restarted in 1946 but astonishingly, tombstones from the city's Jewish cemetery which had been destroyed by the Greek and Nazi German authorities were used as building materials in restoration efforts.